Bitcoin-Inscription-Marketplace/BIM-Protocol/header-compression.md

     "data": {

     }, // The actual BIM data
     "signature": "" // The signature for verifing that the person performing the transaction has access to the private keys for the owner of the inscription or the person making the offer.
-Not required on createbim and createcoll
+Not required on createbim, buy and createcoll
 }
 ```
 "previousTx" is the last transaction that is performed on that BIM inscription.
 Eg. if the last transaction that contained the data was `b4f9b23bd3990b6ad042256dbf8642e474ad7469635daaacecb1826b3185d18a` then that is what would be put in this field.
 If the previous transaction that contains the BIM is a collection, then that should NOT be used as collections can contain many BIMS and software cannot determine the BIM owner.